HermesPasser/HermesPasser.github.io/p/mv-plugins/index.md

 The name of the file must be MenuCancelOption.js to work.

-This plugin it was not tested on devices with touch screen and not work in desktop devices.
+This plugin was not tested and might not work in touch screen devices.

 Plugin parameters:
 **Image**: Image (75x75) name of button, if is none then will not use a image.
 The image must be in system folder and should not contains the extension.
 Default: none